-The elgg.data plugin hooks
+The elgg.data events

-The elgg module provides an object elgg. data which is populated from two server side hooks:
+The elgg module provides an object elgg.data which is populated from two server side events:

 - elgg.data, site: This filters an associative array of site-specific data passed to the client and cached. - elgg.data, page: This filters an associative array of uncached, page-specific data passed to the client.